by Janet Jonus

 2. Carnegie Science Center

 The Carnegie Science Center has NEW Sensory Friendly hours and accommodations.
 The Science Center’s first Sensory Friendly Hours are scheduled for November 18th from 1000AM-100PM.
-Additional Sensory Sensitive Science Hours will also take place on the following Sundays in 2019: June 16 and October 20.
+Additional Sensory Sensitive Science Hours will also take place on the following Sundays in 2019: October 20.
 Accommodations include lower lights and sounds, special exhibits, assistance from trained staff, calm down areas, fidgets, headphones, sunglasses, and more.
 The Science Center is open to the general public during Sensory Hours but crowds are usually lower on Sunday mornings.
 For more information, read the article here: http://familyfunpittsburgh.com/?p=2946

 3. AMC Theater at the Waterfront